marklar/fowles/README.md

 ### Input and Output

-You currently have two choices for input and output.
-You may use:

-* Flat files, whose paths you specify in a configuration file -OR-
+To supply input to Fowles and receive its output, you must provide software "servers".
+You need three:

-* Software clients.
-One to queue up inputs, and another to receive outputs.
+1. a "ventilator", to queue up inputs
-  * e.g. producer: py/video_id_producer.py (which simply gets its IDs from a file)
+  * e.g. py/video_id_producer.py (which simply gets its IDs from a file)
+2. a results "sink", to accept outputs from successful requests
-  * e.g. consumer: py/video_consumer.py (which simply outputs the responses to stdout)
+  * e.g. py/video_consumer.py (which simply outputs the responses to stdout)
+3. a failures "sink": to receive notifications about failed requests
+  * e.g. py/failure_consumer.py (which simply outputs the responses to stdout)

 ## Prerequisites